dnebhrajani/dnebhrajani.github.io/index.md

 ---
-title: "Durga's Art Page"
-subtitle: "temporary subtitle"
-author: "Durga Nebhrajani"
+title: "Durga Nebhrajani"
-author-url: 'dnebhrajani.github.io'
+subtitle: "all art is but dirtying paper delicately"
+author: ""
 date: ""
 ---